wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

     To ensure that it's intentional, the more secure enterprises restrict <strong>deletion actions</strong> to be performed only by the administrator above the administrator of a cell in the diagram.

-    The work of the "MyCo" Administrator at the top is largely <strong>financial</strong> - aggregating billings for volume discount accounting with the cloud vendor.
+    The work of the "MyCo" Administrator at the top is largely <strong>financial</strong> - aggregating bills for <a href="#Enterprise+discounts">enterprise volume discount</a> reconciliation with the cloud vendor.
+This team would have the statistics to partner with technical people on cost minimization efforts.

     Inadvertant <strong>Deletion</strong> of data can be disastrous.
 So it helps to have a specialist centrally setup and manage mechanisms for that.
 For example, individual users who do not have delete permissions can <strong>reassign</strong> obsolete resources to "Decommissioned".
 This is to avoid accidental deletion of resources and enable central review before deletion.